2023 in Konfrontacja Sztuk Walki

-The year 2023 will be the 20th year in the history of the Konfrontacja Sztuk Walki, a mixed martial arts promotion based in Poland.
-2023 will begin with KSW 78.
+The year 2023 was 20th year in the history of the Konfrontacja Sztuk Walki, a mixed martial arts promotion based in Poland.
+2023 has begun with KSW 78.
 For 2023, besides its own channels KSW announced official distribution partnerships with Viaplay and Fight Network, to broadcast the promotion's Pay-per-view events.

 List of events

 XTB KSW 78: Materla vs. Grove 2

 XTB KSW 78: Materla vs. Grove 2 was a mixed martial arts event held by Konfrontacja Sztuk Walki on January 21, 2023 in Szczecin, Poland.

 Background

 The main event was set to feature a heavyweight bout between Former professional boxer Artur Szpilka and former Glory fighter Arkadiusz Wrzosek.
 However, on November 16, Szpilka had to withdraw from the fight due to a back injury.